gam-19/DevOps-Notes/IaC/Terraform/TF_Modules.md

 Steps:
 Creating custom module
+* Create "Modules" dir in root.
-* Create dir with module name
+* Create dir for each module.
+E.g. Subnet, web-server
 * Creates main.tf, output.tf and variables.tf
 * Write the code in main.tf
 * Define all variables.tf required in variables.tf